Transfer window reopens

-Clubs will be unable to sign players until it reopens on Monday 16 June.
+Clubs will now be able to sign players until Monday 1 September at 19:00 BST.

 WHY IS THE TRANSFER WINDOW DIFFERENT THIS YEAR?

-The short pause is a result of the Club World Cup being held in the United States.
-An exceptional registration period was created to allow the competing sides to register players in advance of the competition, but, so as not to allow them any advantage, all clubs were permitted to make transfers since Sunday 1 June.
+The short pause was a result of the Club World Cup being held in the United States.
+An exceptional registration period was created to allow the competing sides to register players in advance of the competition, but, so as not to allow them any advantage, all clubs were permitted to make transfers from Sunday 1 June.

-You might wonder why the window must close for six days, especially as the Club World Cup does not begin until 15 June.
+You might wonder why the window had to close for six days, especially as the Club World Cup did not begin until 15 June.
 It comes down to Premier League regulations, which say that the summer window must open “at midnight on the date 12 weeks prior to the date on which it is to conclude.”
-That is Monday 16 June, when the window will reopen to allow United and all other clubs to sign players until it closes, 12 weeks later, on Monday 1 September.
+That is Monday 16 June, when the window reopened to allow United and all other clubs to sign players until it closes, 12 weeks later, on Monday 1 September.

 There is another interesting change at that point, with clubs agreeing for the window to close at 19:00 BST, rather than the traditional 23:00 BST.
 That change has been facilitated to benefit club staff working on transfers, who had previously worked long into the night to complete deals.